Gain an ice climbing perspective on avalanche skills and safety training with our AST 1 course for ice climbers.

 Program Logistics

-Canmore courses begin at 9:30 am on the first morning at the Yamnuska office in Canmore.
-Our office is located at 200, 50 Lincoln Park, Canmore Alberta.
-See print this map of the location.
-Please note that the field trip will be to Bow Summit, which is 120km west of Canmore.
+Canmore courses begin at 9:30 am on the first morning at the Yamnuska classroom in Canmore.
+Our classroom is located at #100, 50 Lincoln Park, Canmore Alberta.
+See this map of the location.
+Please note that the field trip will likely take place in Lake Louise.

 Transportation